Alexander Frolov

-Alexander Alexandrovich Frolov (Александр Александрович Фролов; born June 19, 1982) is a Russian professional ice hockey player currently playing for the Daemyung Killer Whales of the Asia League Ice Hockey (ALIH).
+Alexander Alexandrovich Frolov (Александр Александрович Фролов; born June 19, 1982) is a Russian retired professional ice hockey player.
 In an eight-year National Hockey League (NHL) career, he played with the Los Angeles Kings and the New York Rangers.
 After Frolov's NHL career ended, he moved to the KHL with Avangard Omsk and CSKA Moscow.

 Playing career

 Frolov was drafted by the Los Angeles Kings in the first round, 20th overall, in the 2000 NHL Entry Draft.
 He had been playing in Russia's third-tier hockey league with Lokomotiv-2 Yaroslavl, then stayed in Russia for two more seasons, moving up to the second-tier Russian Supreme League (RSL) and first-tier Russian Super League (RSL) with Krylya Sovetov Moscow.

 Signed to a three-year contract with the Kings in July 2002, Frolov made his NHL debut in 2002 for the Kings, scoring his first NHL goal, a game-winner, in his seventh game on October 25 against Mike Richter of the New York Rangers.
 Frolov finished his rookie season with 14 goals and 31 points.
 After improving to a team-high 24 goals and 48 points the following season, Frolov returned to the Russian Super League in 2004–05 due to the NHL lockout.
 He began the season with CSKA Moscow and finished second in team scoring to Nikolay Zherdev, despite completing the campaign with Dynamo Moscow.

 Frolov became a restricted free agent before the 2005–06 season and after turning down a three-year deal, he signed a longer, five-year, $14.5 million contract in August 2005.
 In the first year of his new contract, he scored his first NHL hat-trick on November 13, 2005, in an 8–2 victory over the Columbus Blue Jackets.
 Later that season, Frolov was named to Russia's 2006 Winter Olympic team in Turin, where he suffered a partially separated shoulder.
 He missed approximately a month with the Kings when he returned, but still managed a 54-point season in 69 games.